darkwood101/snake_game/README.md

 Once the program is run, the initial state of the game is displayed.
 The user can press `SPACE` to start the game.
 At any point, the user can press `Q` or close the window to exit the game.
 The snake is controlled by pressing the buttons `W`, `A`, `S`, and `D` on the keyboard, which correspond to directions up, left, down, and right, respectively.
 The goal is to eat as much food as possible.
 The game ends when the snake hits a wall or itself.

+The speed of the snake increases after every 10 points, which increases the difficulty.
+The maximum speed is achieved after 50 points.

 The source code is located in the `src` folder.
 The resources used by the game (textures and the font) are located in the `res` folder.